deckhouse/deckhouse/modules/031-linstor/docs/FAQ.md

 It is strongly recommended to have one replica locally.
 This doubles the possible write bandwidth (with two replicas) and significantly increases the read speed.
 But if this is not the case, then everything still continues to work normally (but reading over the network, and double network utilization for writing).

 Depending on the task, choose one of the following:
-- drbd+lvm — faster (x2) and more reliable (lvm is simpler);
+- DRBD + LVM — faster (x2) and more reliable (LVM is simpler);
-- drbd+lvmthin — support for snapshots and the possibility of overcommitment.
+- DRBD + LVMThin — support for snapshots and the possibility of overcommitment.

 ## How to add existing LVM or LVMThin pool?